Home/ Blog/ Healthy Living/

 The Pfizer/BioNTech and Moderna COVID-19 vaccines, approved in December 2020, use messenger RNA (mRNA) which delivers a small genetic “message” that causes your own cells to make a protein that resembles the spike on the outer shell of the tiny COVID-19 virus.
 Your immune system then recognizes this protein as foreign, and produces specific antibodies and specialized immune cells (T-lymphocytes and B-lymphocytes) that quickly spring into action if the virus itself shows up in the future.

 The Novavax vaccine uses proteins from the COVID-19 virus to create an immune response.
 This is similar to how many widely used vaccines work, such as vaccines for human papillomavirus, hepatitis B and shingles.
+The Novavax vaccine has been updated with a new formulation for 2024-2025; the number and timing of additional doses depends on which COVID-19 vaccines an individual has received in the past, and the timing of those previous vaccines.

 What are the benefits of the COVID-19 vaccine?